PickYourOwn.org

 • Are you weird?
 Respondents to a recent national survey labeled strawberry lovers as "health conscious, fun loving, intelligent and happy."
 Non-strawberry lovers, on the other hand, were described as "weird, boring, stuffy--picky, fussy eaters who avoid healthy foods."

-• If you're expecting a baby, you'll be very interested in some of the new discoveries about folic acid.
+• If you're expecting a baby, you will be very interested in some of the new discoveries about folic acid.
 In fact, 8 strawberries have 20% of the folic acid you need every day.

 • Fresh juice from sieved strawberry pulp has a cooling effect on feverish patients.
 For a cooling and purifying drink, either pour water on crushed berries or chop the berries roughly and whirl in a blender with a little water.